The Royal Yacht Britannia arrives in Leith

 It’s safe to say that Britannia surprised me.
 My visit began with me doubting I’d stick around for 90 minutes, yet two hours later I reluctantly left having spent a wonderful morning on board.
 I also left knowing it wouldn’t be long before I returned, lured back to enjoy some lunch or afternoon tea on the Royal Tea Deck.

-You don’t need to be a Royalist or a boat geek to enjoy a visit to Britannia as there’s so much more to her than that.
+You don’t need to be a Royalist or a boat geek to enjoy a visit to The Royal Yacht Britannia as there’s so much more to her than that.
 Sure fans of the Royal Family will love getting an intimate glimpse into their lives and boat geeks couldn’t fail to be impressed by the impeccably well maintained engine room but I’m neither and I loved my visit.

 My day was made when browsing around the gift shop on our way out I spotted Wee White Dug Christmas tree decorations – hooray for the Wee White Dug.
 They’ll take pride of place on my Christmas tree this year.